 Microfiber towels are very inexpensive and can be found online and in dollar stores everywhere.
 A stack of these tough, absorbent, and durable towels is capable of doing everything from sopping up spills and washing your car to drying the family pooch after a bath.
 Indeed, the amount of money you’ll save phasing out paper towels from your kitchen duties and subbing them with microfiber towels can really add up.

 Unless you purchase a household cleaner that is marked as sustainable, you are not only spending extra money but also hurting our environment.
 When you make your own household cleaners, such as white vinegar and baking soda, you’ll not only save big but be saving the environment as well.

 For example, you can probably take a trip to the dollar store and purchase a bottle of white vinegar and a box of baking soda for around $2.00 or less.
 This $2.00 can be used to create several bottles of household cleaner!
 In fact, in order to make all of the different varieties of household cleaner, all you’ll need is white vinegar, baking soda, lemon juice, olive oil, castile soap, and essential oils to freshen the air.
 There are many different recipes online, with the most basic being simply white vinegar and water

 Contact a professional to perform an energy audit on your home or business.
 While you do have to pay for a professional to come and check out your environment, their findings will help you save much in the way of unnecessary energy expenses in the long run.

 When it comes right down to it, going green can definitely save you a good amount of money.
-Whether you’re doing it for the planet or for your pocketbook, by doing simple things such as weather stripping your home, purchasing low-flow water fixtures, growing your own produce, cutting down on transportation expenses, you can help yourself out considerably.
+Whether you’re doing it for the planet or for your pocketbook, by doing simple things such as weather-stripping your home, purchasing low-flow water fixtures, growing your own produce, and cutting down on transportation expenses, you can help yourself out considerably.
 It’s also recommended that you look into how to perform your own energy audit, or better yet, hire a professional to give you a score to you know where you stand.